 Writing

-The weblog contains primarily commentary on and analysis of safety-related matters with complex systems, especially those involving digital components.
-Our writers have academic and professional experience with accident analyses, in particular with aircraft accidents, and are in the forefront of developing analysis methods.
+The weblog contains primarily commentary on and analysis of reliability- and safety-related matters with complex systems, especially those involving software.

-PBL is also a trained logician, and maintains interest in applied logic and philosophy.
+PBL trained as a logician, and maintains interest in applied logic and philosophy, so there is also some of that.

 Writers